Promoting Healthy Occupancy through Education, Networking, and Information Exchange

 This initiative brings Cary police and apartment managers together to share information, review crime trends and develop strategies for solving problems and reducing the fear of crime in and near multifamily housing developments.
 Team officers will partner with residents and management staff to become involved in community affairs and tailor services to the unique characteristics and needs of the participating properties.

-Project Phoenix community managers, residents and supporters tell how the program has impacted their communities.
+In this video, Project Phoenix community managers, residents and supporters talk about how the program has impacted their communities.

 - A stable, satisfied tenant base